 What's Going On Here?

 This site has been here for a long time.
-It's supposed to do two things; be a place to share tecchy information, and somewhere I can document how to do things which I know I'll forget about later.
-It has a search function for a reason!
+It's supposed to do two things; be somewhere I can document how to do things which I know I'll forget about later, and also share that with others in case it's helpful.
+Textpattern has been such a great fit for running the site other the years, because of its search function, and initially because of the editing interface.

 More specifically, I hate writing in Textile, on Textpattern.

-That's a problem.
-This website is built using Textpattern and Textile is the markup language it uses for writing articles.
 Nuts.
 It also made me a bit sad, because Textpattern has worked so well, so reliably, and was conceived "for content publishers to Just Write".
-I've found it impossible to use for that purpose for many years.
+I've found it impossible to use for that purpose for years.

 Workarounds